Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Methodological developments

 In light of the above, the C-NACs for binary variables $z$ can also be conveniently written as

-Notice that the absolute value function used in the left-hand side of \eqref{eq:C-NAC} can be trivially linearized without compromising the model complexity.
-This constraint states that for each decision node $j \in D$, if the non-conditional information states $s_{I(j)}$ are the same for two paths, and conditionally revealed information does not make these paths distinguishable either, the local decision strategy represented by the $z$-variables must be the same.
+Notice that the absolute value function used in the left-hand side of \eqref{eq:C-NAC} can be trivially linearized without significantly increasing the model complexity.
+This constraint states that for each decision node $j \in N^D$, if the non-conditional information states $s_{I_n(j)}$ are the same for two cluster states $s_{C_j}$ and $s'_{C_j}$, and conditionally revealed information does not make these cluster states distinguishable either, the corresponding local decision strategies represented by the $z$-variables must be the same.

 In practice, the main challenge with using C-NACs is that the number of constraints \eqref{eq:C-NAC} quickly becomes overwhelmingly large.
-With this in mind, \citet{apap2017} presents a thorough description of C-NACs, followed by a number of C-NAC reduction properties that can be exploited to decrease the number of such constraints.
-By making use of these C-NAC reduction properties, representing the decision-dependent information structure within Decision Programming might be more compact with C-NACs than the corresponding model using observation nodes.
-However, C-NACs lack the ability to model Type 1 endogenous uncertainty.
-Observation nodes are more versatile, allowing for modeling both types of endogenous uncertainty within one observation node, making it possible to model and solve T3ESP problems.
-In Section \ref{subsection:game_comp}, we consider both modeling approaches and compare their applicability and computational requirements in different settings, and in Section \ref{section:score}, we present a large-scale example problem involving different endogenous uncertainties.
+With this in mind, \citet{apap2017} present several properties that C-NACs possess that can be exploited to reduce the number of such constraints.
+By making use of these C-NAC reduction properties, representing the decision-dependent information structure within the RJT model is likely to be more compact with C-NACs than the corresponding model using observation nodes, as C-NACs do not require a separate node for modeling the conditional observation.

+One limitation of the C-NACs is their implicit assumption that a decision reveals the conditionally observed information with certainty.
+As such, they cannot be directly employed if the decision reveals the information with a probability of less than one, unlike observation nodes.
+However, this can easily be circumvented by adding a chance node representing the success/failure of the observation decision and using this new node in the distinguishability function $f$ in \eqref{eq:C-NAC}.

+Considering the MIP model \eqref{eq:rjt-obj}-\eqref{eq:rjt-vars}, observation nodes result in the conditional probability distribution associated with the observation node setting some probabilities $\mu$ to zero.
+For example, the probability of observing a state other than ``no observation'' is zero if the distinguishability condition is not fulfilled.
+On the other hand, C-NACs result in fewer clusters and do not use such extended conditional probability distributions to set $\mu$-variables to zero.
+Instead, they operate by only imposing equality constraints between decision strategies with indistinguishable information, typically yielding a smaller model.
+This hypothesis, and the computational performance of the two approaches, are explored in the computational experiments in Section \ref{section:experiments}.